SOHAMPAL23/Heart-Disease-Risk-Predictor/README.md

 - **Visual Feedback**: Loading indicators and interactive elements
 - **Progress Visualization**: Animated progress bars for risk probability
 - **Smooth Transitions**: Staggered animations for better UX

-## 📄 License

-This project is for educational and demonstration purposes.
+- **Prescription Management**: Complete medication tracking with local storage

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 📄 License

+This project is for educational and demonstration purposes.